Last updated on November 4th, 2019 at 10:05 pm

-If you have made modifications to the waste tank drain plumbing that require additional materials you may be able to get it all at your RV shop.
-Check there first as some parts are RV specific.
-Common plumbing supplies such as additional pipe, elbows and couplers not available at the RV shop can be purchased at any home improvement store.
+If you need to make modifications to the waste tank drain plumbing that requires additional materials you may be able to get it all at your RV shop.
+Check there first as some plumbing parts are RV specific.
+Common plumbing supplies such as additional pipe, elbows, and couplers not available at the RV shop can be purchased at any home improvement store.

 The photo below shows a typical waste valve replacement kit.
 It contains a new gate valve, two new seals and new bolts and nuts.

-For the purpose of good photography and so that you don’t have to look a some nasty old plumbing I’ve use new parts to illustrate my text.
+For the purpose of good photography and so that you don’t have to look at some nasty old plumbing I’ve used new parts to illustrate my text.
 It should be easy enough for you to extrapolate what you see here to what your plumbing looks like.

 Installing New Flange Seals